10 things coming up in Brighton and Worthing

 2 Theatre.
 Dr Bunhead’s Blast Off! arrives in Worthing, boldly blowing things up in the name of science TV’s most extreme stunt scientist (Brainiac, Blue Peter, The Slammer…) comes to Worthing’s for this joy-ride through the wonders of space science.
 Dr Bunhead will be at Worthing’s Pavilion Theatre on the Friday, July 26 and Saturday.
 July 27, with shows at 11am and 2.30pm.

+5 Comedy.
+Brighton is to stage the second semi-final of the 2019 Funny Women Stage Award.
+Spokesman Julian Hall said: “The leading showcase for British female comedy talent, the Funny Women Stage Award has arrived at the exciting semi-final stage in its annual search for the next household names.
+“The competition is now in its 16th year.
+Previous winners and finalists of the Funny Women Awards include Katherine Ryan, Zoe Lyons, Jayde Adams, Desiree Burch, Harriet Braine, Sara Pascoe, Sarah Millican, Susan Calman, Rachel Parris, Bridget Christie, Kerry Godliman and Roisin Conaty, with Thanyia Moore as the current title holder.
+The Brighton semi-final will be at Brighton, Komedia on Saturday, July 27 at 8-10pm (MC Julie Jepson).
+This year’s Stage Award semi-finalists – who have fought their way through 433 entrants – include Sarah Mann, Kemah Bob, Abi Clarke, Teresa Livingstone, Grace Mulvey, Laura Smyth, Mary O’Connell, Julia Stenton, Kate Feeney, Sian Davies, Karen Hobbs, Jen Rhodes, Ciara Jack, Jenan Younis, Yasmine (Jay Bennett), Ita Fitz, Alice Brine, Eva Bindeman, Krystal Evans, Helena Langdon, Eryn Tett, Catherine Burgis, Shelf, Jenny Collier, Celya AB, Suzie Preece, Becky Povall, Liz Guterbock and Ruth Hunter, Anne Gill, Kate Barron.

+6 Music.
+Organist D’Arcy Trinkwon returns to Arundel Cathedral’s 1873 Hill organ.
+On July 26 he will offer a programme entitled Liszt – Great Organ Works: Prelude & Fugue on B.A.C.H; Évocation à la Chapelle Sistine; Variations on Weinen, Klagen, Sorgen, Zagen; Fantasia & Fugue Ad nos, ad salutarem undam.
+“Liszt was the greatest celebrity performer of the 19th century; aristocratic ladies would swoon at his recitals (after they had thrown their jewels at his feet on the stage) and the world was in awe of his astonishing keyboard brilliance.
+Others – such as Clara Schumann – came to bitterly resent his enormous success.
+Liszt revived and enriched the organ’s repertoire with a number of monumental works.
+Those artists who can only access their spectacular virtuosity and not the deep spiritual power of the music and its conviction never get near the full picture: these works have the power to touch the soul and the heart, but to boil the adrenalin with awesome power.”

-3 Music.
-Brighton Dome welcomes the return of Jazz Re:Fest for 2019, running on Saturday, July 27 from 12pm-8pm (tickets £10 on 01273 709709 or brightondome.org).
+7 Music.
+Brighton Dome welcomes the return of Jazz Re:Fest for 2019, running on Saturday, July 27 from 12pm-8pm.
 Spokesman Daniel Mynett said: “Following a fantastic event in 2018 which was nominated for the Jazz FM Best Live Experience award, Brighton Dome welcomes the return of Jazz Re:Fest this summer.
-Produced by music promoters Jazz re:freshed and now in its seventh year, the family friendly one-day festival showcases the incredibly diverse, colourful, expressive and creative world of jazz music and alternative culture.
-Jazz Re:Fest prides itself on giving a platform to some of the best live music around, especially showcasing emerging and underexposed talent.
-This year will be no exception.
-In addition to live performances, there will be a selection of contemporary DJ’s, playing music that connects the dots between jazz and other genres.”
+Produced by music promoters Jazz re:freshed and now in its seventh year, the family friendly one-day festival showcases the incredibly diverse, colourful, expressive and creative world of jazz music and alternative culture.”

-4 Music.
-The Rowland Singers Choral Society conducted by Helen Emery, with piano accompaniment by Kathryn Kay, will be performing at the Summer Sounds Concert on Thursday, July 18.
-Spokeswoman Jan Summers said: “We welcome the return of special guest the flautist Dominic Smith who always delights audiences with his performances.
-The concert is being held at Emmanuel URC, St Michael’s Road, Worthing, BN11 4SD and will commence at 7.30pm.
-As usual, the selection of music is lighter in style for this summer concert with the choir performing popular music including songs from the musical Mary Poppins.
-There really will be something for everyone to enjoy and tap their feet to!”

-5 Art.
-More than 140 miniature paintings by 29 artists from all over the country will be on show at the Society of Limners’ annual exhibition at the Oxmarket Gallery in Chichester.
-It runs from Tuesday, July 16 to Sunday, July 21, and most of the pictures will be on sale.
-The free exhibition will be open from 10am to 4.30pm Tuesday to Saturday (Sunday to 2pm) (top circle).
+8 Music.
+Rag’n’Bone Man will play a date at Brighton Racecourse on Saturday, July 27.
+Spokeswoman Maria Philippou said: “Following the phenomenal success of his debut album Human in 2017, featuring the huge hits Skin and Human, Rag‘n’Bone Man announces a summer racecourse show. “

+9 Art.
+The Southern Ceramic Group will be offering a summer show in the Bishop’s Kitchen, Chichester Cathedral running from Saturday, July 27-Sunday, August 11 (open daily, 10am-5pm, free entry).
+The 2019 summer exhibition will showcase more than 600 exhibits from 60 ceramicists.

 Looking for West Sussex's finest young vocalists!